inyo-global/ExWebhook/README.md

 ExWebhook transforms messages from a Broadway producer (Kafka, SQS, Google Pub/Sub, etc.) into webhooks.

-Features
+## Features
-- Tenant Aware: Each webhook is tied to a tenant_id, and every message should have a tenant_id field to determine which webhook to call.
+- Tenant Aware: Each webhook is tied to a `tenantId`, and every message should have a `tenantId` field to determine which webhook to call.
 - Batch messages in a single webhook call: as JSONLine webhooks (optional).

 ## Running